Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Introduction

 In order to control the relative magnetization alignment in magnetic tunnel junctions, exchange bias effects induced by additional antiferromagnetic layers are commonly used \cite{FirstExchangeCoupling}.
 In case of Fe$_3$O$_4$ tunnel junctions, the antiferromagnetic NiO is a good candidate due to its small lattice mismatch of only 0.5\,\% and a high N\'{e}el temperature of 523\,K \cite{NiONeel}.

 Nickel oxide is an insulating material with a high thermal stability.
-It crystallizes in a rock salt structure with a lattice constant of 4.177\,\AA~\cite{NiOPoisson} at 300\,K. In addition, NiO could be a key material for thermoelectric devices, since recently it was shown that NiO and other antiferromagnetic materials enhance the thermally induced spin currents in spin Seebeck effect experiments \cite{SpinCurrentAFM, SSEAFM}.
+It crystallizes in a rock salt structure with a lattice constant of 4.1769\,\AA~\cite{NiOPoisson} at 300\,K. Recently it was shown that NiO can act as a spin current amplifier in spin Seebeck experiments, and additionally be a spin current generator when a thermal gradient is applied \cite{SpinCurrentAFM, SSEAFM, HashPoisson, Holanda2017}, making NiO a key material for thermoelectric devices.
+Further, latest studies report on a temperature dependent sign change in the spin hall magnetoresistance for nickel oxide on ferromagnetic insulator and, thus, a possibility to use it as a spin filter \cite{Geert2017, Hou2017}.

-Previous works \cite{Berti1,MagMomMag,StrainMagMgO,bilayerExBias,bilayersMgO,bilayersMgO2,SchemmeBilayer} have focused on characterization of magnetite and nickeloxide films grown on MgO substrates because of the small lattice mismatch of 0.3\,\% and 0.8\,\%, respectively.
-However, it has recently been demonstrated that the electronic and magnetic properties of magnetite films can be modified using SrTiO$_3$ substrates \cite{MagSTO, MagAxisMagSTO} in spite of the large lattice mismatch of -7.5\,\%.
+Previous works \cite{Berti1,MagMomMag,StrainMagMgO,bilayerExBias,bilayersMgO,bilayersMgO2,SchemmeBilayer} have focused on characterization of magnetite and nickel oxide films grown on MgO substrates because of the small lattice mismatch of 0.3\,\% and 0.8\,\%, respectively.
+However, it has been demonstrated that the electronic and magnetic properties of magnetite films can be modified using SrTiO$_3$ substrates \cite{MagSTO, MagAxisMagSTO,Liu2017} in spite of the large lattice mismatch of -7.5\,\%.
 For instance, one advantage using SrTiO$_3$ substrates is the possibility of doping and, thus, a tunable conductivity providing either an insulating or metallic substrate which could be used as bottom electrode in capacitor-like structures \cite{multiferroic}.
+Furthermore, Fe$_3$O$_4$/NiO bilayers grown on SrTiO$_3$ can be used to synthesize Ni$_x$Fe$_{3-x}$O$_4$ thin films by thermally induced interdiffusion with tunable magnetic and electric properties \cite{Kuschel1}.